quantori/FastqHeat/README.md

 This program takes either an SRA study identifier or run id, *or* path to a `.txt` file that contains SRA study identifiers or runs ids on separate lines.
 It will then download the relevant files directly, or delegate downloading to `fasterq-dump` or Aspera CLI.
-This program will also take care of checksum verification of the downloaded files and retry failed downloads.
+This program will also take care of obtaining required metadata, verify checksums of the downloaded files, and retry failed downloads.

 ## CLI usage